gabeweng/gabeweng.github.io/_posts/2020-07-12-semi-supervised-learning.md

 - CC-GAN²
 - Semi-supervised self-training of object detection models.  [pseudolabeling] -->

+## Conclusion
+Thus, we got an overview of how semi-supervised methods for Computer Vision have progressed over the years.
+This is a really important line of research that can have a direct impact on the industry.

 ## Citation Info (BibTex)
 If you found this blog post useful, please consider citing it as: